kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 }
 ```
 Rather than this function that simply looks for a nodeclaims/nodes deletion timestamp, we will need to include some marking on the nodes indicating why they were deleted.
-We can use the `DisruptionDetails` to determine why a given nodeclaim was disrupted, then track in cluster state the current number of nodeclaims that are in a deleting state.
+We can use the `DisruptionReason` to determine why a given nodeclaim was disrupted, then track in cluster state the current number of nodeclaims that are in a deleting state.

 ## Observability and Supportability
 One major aspect to budgets that is missing is a proper monitoring story.
 The monitoring story can be broken into the following categories